DaveBenham/VenomModules/README.md

 # Venom
 Venom modules for VCV Rack version 2 are copyright 2022 Dave Benham and licensed under GNU General Public License version 3.
+This documentation is for Venom version 2.1

 Special thanks to Andrew Hanson of [PathSet modules](https://library.vcvrack.com/?brand=Path%20Set) for setting up my GitHub repository, providing advice and ideas for the Rhythm Explorer and plugins in general, and for writing the initial prototype code for the Rhythm Explorer.